canonical/opensearch-operator/documentation/tutorials/5-connecting-to-opensearch.md

 Also, note that the certificate does not change across relations.
 To create a new certificate, remove the relation between opensearch and the tls-certificates operator, wait for opensearch to enter a blocked status, then recreate the relation.
 Run the `get-credentials` action on the data-integrator charm again to get the new credentials, and test them again with the above search request.

 ---

 ## Next Steps

-The next stage in this tutorial is about horizontally scaling the OpenSearch cluster, and can be found [here](./7-horizontal-scaling.md).
+The next stage in this tutorial is about managing user credentials through Juju Actions, and can be found [here](6-user-management.md).